 As far as the face, I’m inclined to trust the three other studies that demonstrated the importance of the face over this poll.
 Considering that what people say they like and what they actually respond to is usually different, I’d take this poll with a grain of salt.
 Putting the face last is the more politically correct and socially conditioned response for women.
 Men should be alpha, not pretty, and women don’t want to seem shallow by caring about facial attractiveness.

-Hönekopp et al provides a possible explanation for why women aren’t as picky about physiques as they are about faces.
-Essentially, physical fitness is not as important now as it was in ancient times:
+Hönekopp et al. provide a possible explanation for why women aren’t as picky about physiques as they are about faces.
+Essentially, physical fitness is not as relevant now as it was in ancient times:

 How Big Should You Get?

 Why is muscularity sexy?
 Tests of the fitness indicator hypothesis – Frederick et al. (2007)

 This study did several questionnaire-based experiments on physical fitness and attractiveness.
 They noted several things:

 - Testosterone weakens the immune system, as noted by several studies.

 - In one perspective, testosterone-linked traits, such as high muscularity, signals to women that a man can put up with the adverse effects of immunosuppression and still thrive.